ruhanslater2002/netscan/README.md

 # netscan
 Scans hosts on a network
-Can be used to scan vulnerabilities on a network
+\nCan be used to scan vulnerabilities on a network